bmcdavid/DotNetStarter/docs/known-issues.md

 ---
 # Known Issues

-#### IStartupModule.Shutdown doesn't execute in netcoreapps.
+#### IStartupModule.Shutdown doesn't execute in netcoreapps < 2.x.
 Workaround is to add an init module and attach to unloading event as noted below:
 ```cs
 [StartupModule(typeof(RegistrationConfiguration))]
 public class ShutdownHook : IStartupModule